-Based on the above assessment the Board of Directors is comfortable that the Group has adequate resources and support to continue its operational existence for the foreseeable future.
-For this reason, they continue to adopt the going concern basis in preparing the consolidated financial statements for the year ended 31 December 2023.
+The Board of Directors is comfortable that the Group has adequate resources and support to continue its operational existence for the foreseeable future.
+For this reason, they continue to adopt the going concern basis in preparing the consolidated financial statements for the year ended 31 December 2024.